Have questions? Leave your message here or Schedule a quick call with our manager now

 God and the 10 Commandments

 While most technology platforms that have a visible founder see the founder actively involved in evangelizing, writing about, and shepherding their platform on an ongoing basis, Dr. Fielding has pretty much been an absentee founder.
-In the earlier days of the web he was active on W3C and related mailing lists, and he wrote a seminal post clarifying (especially in his reply to comments) that REST APIs must be hypertext-driven But since then Dr. Fielding has been conspicuously absent when any of the debates regarding the application of REST have emerged.
+In the earlier days of the web he was active on W3C and related mailing lists, and he wrote a seminal post clarifying (especially in his reply to comments) that REST APIs must be hypertext-driven.
+But since then Dr. Fielding has been conspicuously absent from any of the debates regarding the application of REST.

 Disagreement and Debate

-Today, fourteen (14) years since Roy’s thesis and six (6) years after his seminal post on REST disagreement and debate rages on regarding RESTfulness and Web APIs, its relative usefulness, the level of RESTful purity required, and especially as it relates to one specific constraint; HATEOAS.
+Many years since Roy’s thesis and his seminal blog post on REST, disagreement and debate still rage on regarding RESTfulness and Web APIs, its relative usefulness, the level of RESTful purity required, and especially one specific constraint: HATEOAS.

-The primary things you’ll find among these debates is disagreement on the role of hypermedia and an assertion that permeates much of the dialog among the most fervent being that most other people building APIs “don’t get it” and “are doing it wrong.”
+The primary thing you’ll find among these debates is disagreement on the role of hypermedia and an assertion that permeates much of the dialog among the most fervent: that most other people building APIs “don’t get it” and “are doing it wrong.”
 On the other hand there appears to be very little agreement on how to do it right, at least when it comes to specifics.

-I will say that I do tend to agree with those debating that most people do not get it and that they are doing it wrong because parts of REST are not easy to fully understand so it’s very difficult to be sure of what exactly “right” is.
-And why is that?
+I will say that I do tend to agree with those debating that most people do not get it and that they are doing it wrong, because parts of REST are not easy to fully understand, so it’s very difficult to be sure of what exactly “right” is.
+Why is that?

 Exegesis

 It boils down to this.
 There’s little disagreement about who gets to define REST; everyone (I know of) points to Dr. Fielding as being authoritative and his writings canonical.
-REST was defined by this one (1) man who wrote down its specification in an academically defined manner sans examples, and then briefly clarified it in one (1) blog post with follow up replies to questions for about two weeks after.
+REST was defined by this one man, who wrote down its specification in an academically defined manner without examples, and then briefly clarified it in one blog post with follow-up replies to questions for about two weeks after.

 What if God was One of Us?